learnbyexample/Python_Basics/Lists.md

 ### <a name="slicing-and-modifying-lists"></a>Slicing and Modifying Lists

 * Like the `range()` function, list index has `start:stop:step` format, `stop` value being non-inclusive
-* The indexing format can be used to extract from list variable or modify itself
 * [stackoverflow - explain slice notation](https://stackoverflow.com/questions/509211/explain-pythons-slice-notation)

 ```python